NickHerrig/python-playground/books/fluentpython/three_dictionaries_and_sets/README.md

 key.
 The update method allows bulk insertion or overwriting of items from any other mapping, from iterables providing (key, value) pairs and from keyword arguments.
-Mapping constructors also use update internally, allowing instances to be initialized from map‐ pings, iterables, or keyword arguments.
+Mapping constructors also use update internally, allowing instances to be initialized from mappings, iterables, or keyword arguments.

-A clever hook in the mapping API is the __missing__ method, which lets you customize what happens when a key is not found.
+A clever hook in the mapping API is the `__missing__` method, which lets you customize what happens when a key is not found.

 The collections.abc module provides the Mapping and MutableMapping abstract